 The enterprise cybersecurity world is facing a shakeup.
 Traditional methods, such as firewalls and anti-malware, are proving insufficient to the task of today’s configurations.
 With mobile devices, varied network connection points and cloud services all in play, companies can’t simply create a border and expect to keep it closed against attacks.

 Instead, organizations need adaptable security that can be built into every layer of the IT setup.
 This sounds like a lot to deal with, especially as mobile devices and corresponding apps explode into widespread use.
-However, application development platforms can create data protection opportunities that weren’t readily present in the past.
+However, mobile application development platforms can create data protection opportunities that weren’t readily present in the past.

 The Scope of the Cybersecurity Problem